harvard-dce/mh-opsworks/README.md

 a file named `base-secrets.json` in the bucket defined by `cluster_config_bucket_name`.
 The contents of this file are included automatically in `stack` -> `chef` -> `custom_json` during cluster creation.

 See the example `base-secrets.json` file in `templates/base-secrets.json`.
 This should save you some time during cluster creation.
+It's important that this file have a limited ACL in s3 - `bucket-owner-full-control` is probably right.

 ### NFS storage options